-Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
-A high level of environmental amenity for any surrounding residential land uses must be demonstrated, including a description of mitigation and management options to prevent, control, abate or minimise identified environmental impacts associated with the construction and operation of the development.
+- Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
+A high level of environmental amenity for any surrounding residential land uses must be demonstrated. - Detail any proposed use of the school grounds out of school hours (including weekends) and any resultant amenity impacts on the immediate locality and proposed mitigation measures.

-5. Transport and Accessibility (Construction and Operation)
+5. Transport and Accessibility (Operation and Construction)